 Tuan N. Samahon

 Tuan N. Samahon is a Professor of Law at Villanova University.
-His articles have been published in the Stanford Law Review, Ohio State Law Journal, Hastings Law Journal, William & Mary Bill of Rights Journal, University of Chicago Legal Forum, Denver Law Review, and Villanova Law Review.
+The Stanford Law Review, Ohio State Law Journal, Hastings Law Journal, William & Mary Bill of Rights Journal, University of Chicago Legal Forum, Denver Law Review, and Villanova Law Review have published his articles.
 Mr. Samahon has testified before the US Senate Judiciary Committee, Subcommittee on the Constitution, and has served as counsel in separation-of-powers and FOIA litigation in federal trial and appellate courts.
 Mr. Samahon clerked for US District Judge Raymond A. Jackson in the Eastern District of Virginia and for Judge Jay S. Bybee of the US Court of Appeals for the Ninth Circuit.
 In 2017, Mr. Samahon was a Fulbright scholar with the law faculty at the University of Zagreb in Croatia where he lectured on FOIA.
 Prior to his teaching career he worked in private practice.
 Mr. Samahon received his JD from Georgetown University and his BA from Brigham Young University.

 Alina M. Semo